14/07/2025

-We’re delighted to unveil the preliminary agenda of the next edition of The Good Lobby Summer Academy.
+We’re delighted to unveil the agenda of this year’s edition of The Good Lobby Summer Academy.

 The Geopolitics Of Lobbying: How The New World Order Is Shaping Up Public Affairs And Advocacy